 The handle is over $2 billion, which is a $500 million increase from 2019.
 This has created $128 million in revenue.
 With a 6.95% tax on sportsbooks, the state has generated close to $45 million that it wouldn’t have made if it didn’t legalize sports betting.

-Pennsylvania is shattering records every month when it comes to its sports betting figures.
-Handles slowed during the height of COVID-19, but it didn’t end up being permanent as the state is seeing record numbers at the end of the 2020 fiscal year.
+Pennsylvania sports betting is shattering records every month in terms of betting figures.
+Handles slowed during the height of COVID-19, but it didn’t end up being permanent as the state saw record numbers at the end of the 2020 fiscal year.

 Sportsbook Apps in Pennsylvania